Marc Nelson (singer): Boyz II Men

+Later career

 I Want You

 After signing a solo deal with Capitol Records, Nelson scored a hit with a cover of Marvin Gaye's "I Want You", which hit No. 26 on the R&B charts.
 His follow-up, "Count On Me", reached No. 48 on the R&B charts.
 Nelson released his solo album, I Want You, in 1991.

 Following the release of his solo album, Nelson began concentrating his talents as a songwriter.
 Drawing the attention of Babyface, Nelson wrote for artists like Toni Braxton, Brandy, Tamia, Tyrese and Jon B. Through Babyface, Nelson met the four members of the group Az Yet and was added to the line-up as second lead vocalist; the group was signed to LaFace Records.

 Az Yet

 As a member of Az Yet, Nelson found success.
 The group's self-titled debut album, released in 1996, went platinum.
 A single on the album, "Last Night", went gold and reached No. 9 on the Billboard Hot 100 chart.
 Their second single, "Hard To Say I'm Sorry" did even better, going platinum and reaching No. 8 on the Hot 100.